 At the 24th European Hematology Association’s Annual Congress 2019 in Amsterdam, Netherlands, June 14, Kymab will present a poster on development of KY1049 using Kymab’s proprietary Intelliselect Bispecific Platform which can efficiently generate diverse and extensive panels of fully human, common light chain bispecific antibodies.
 Abstract: PF338 at https://library.ehaweb.org/.

-At the June 2019 American Society of Clinical Oncology (ASCO) Kymab has an abstract on an ongoing first-in-human study of KY1044, a fully human anti-ICOS IgG1 antibody as monotherapy and in combination with atezolizumab in patients with selected advanced malignancies.
+At the June 2019 American Society of Clinical Oncology (ASCO) Kymab presented a poster and had an abstract on an ongoing first-in-human study of KY1044, a fully human anti-ICOS IgG1 antibody as monotherapy and in combination with atezolizumab in patients with selected advanced malignancies.

 At the April 2019 European Laboratory Research & Innovation Group (ELRIG) – Research & Innovations, Kymab presented data on the development of innovative assays for testing of our therapeutic antibodies, including work conducted using macrophage-like cell lines for high-throughput screening of molecules able to modulate macrophage function.